DTLaboratory/dtlaboratory.github.io/index.md

 The redundancy of embedding the version in the name instead of just advancing the semantic numeral major value is due to the propensity of engineers to introduce breaking changes to APIs.
-The breaking change may be decided upon by different team members that the team members that are picking the semantic version change - an incomplete release document may allow breaking API changes into a minor version or update version
-- this happens ALL THE TIME.
-So we feel it is easier to never stop any API regression detection automated test cases - it is never OK to break backwards compatibility.
+The breaking change may be decided upon by different team members than the team members that are picking the semantic version change - an incomplete release document may allow breaking API changes into a minor version or update version.
+This happens ALL THE TIME.
+So we feel it is easier to never stop any API regression detection automated test cases in favor of an API-breaking change - it is never OK to break backwards compatibility.

 In this approach, a newer incompatible implementation will fork a version